 - Reinstall all covers/plugs to keyholes and bolt down access.

-To ensure easy access when required, Mascot Engineering recommends the following maintenance.
-This process should be followed whenever lifting the cover or at least once annually.
+To ensure easy access when required, Mascot Engineering recommends the following.
+This process should be followed whenever lifting the cover or at least once annually and is applicable to covers fitted with Australian Standard Lifting Keyholes as specified in AS3996.

-- Remove the key hole plugs and bolts (if fitted).
+- Remove the key hole plugs, bolt hole plugs and bolts (if fitted).

-- Insert the Mascot Engineering Lifting Keys into keyholes and rotate 45 degrees to lock into position.
-Protect decorative edge and surface finishes when necessary and position jacking screw over frame.
-Using a spanner, screw down to break the seal.
+- Position the jacking screw over the frame (ensure you protect any decorative edge and surface finishes).
+Using a spanner, screw down to break the seal of the cover to the frame.
 If you experience difficulties breaking the seal, apply penetrating oil and allow 24 hours – and try again.

-- Once the seal is broken, lean forward on the lifting keys and lift the cover.
-Insert a section of pipe to enable the cover to be rolled clear of the opening.
+- Once the seal is broken, lean forward on the lifting keys and lift the cover from the frame.
+Place a section of pipe under the edge to enable the cover to be rolled clear of the opening.

 - For multiple cover units, remove covers in order and store to ensure they are replaced in the same order and position.

-- Prior to reinstating the cover, ensure the cover and frame seat is clean and liberally apply grease.
+- Prior to reinstating the cover, ensure the cover and frame seat is clean and free of all debris and liberally apply grease.

-- Using Mascot Engineering lifting keys, roll the covers back into position and gently into the frame.
+- Using Mascot Engineering lifting keys (you can utilise the other two lifting key holes, roll the covers back into position and gently down into the frame.

 These instructions are a guide only and should be read with the supplied product drawing.
 The installer should be familiar with single part installation prior to attempting the below.